-Fully implements the ACPI standard for Windows[®] 95/98/ME/NT/2000 series compatibility, and supports Soft-Off, STR (Suspend to RAM, S3), STD (Suspend to Disk, S4), WOM (Wake On Modem), and WOL (Wake On LAN) features.
+Fully implement the ACPI standard for Windows[®] 95/98/ME/NT/2000 series compatibility, and supports Soft-Off, STR (Suspend to RAM, S3), STD (Suspend to Disk, S4), and WOL (Wake On LAN) features.

 Super Multi-I/O

 Provides two high-speed UART compatible serial ports and one parallel port with EPP and ECP capabilities.
 UART2 can also be directed from COM2 to the Infrared Module for the wireless connections.